 We‘ve got both here, too.

-The following are hot tubs that have a unique twist to them as well as hot springs that invite a winter adventure.
+The following are hot tubs that have a unique twist to them as well as hot springs that invite a winter wellness experience.

 #5 – Retallack Lodge